airtai/fastagency/docs/docs/en/getting-started/index.md

         fastagency run
         ```

+        ***Note:*** To run on MacOS, use the commands below.

-    However, the preferred way to run the Mesop application is using a Python WSGI HTTP server like [Gunicorn](https://gunicorn.org/).
+        The preferred way to run the Mesop application is using a Python WSGI HTTP server like [Gunicorn](https://gunicorn.org/).
 First,
         you need to install it using package manager such as `pip` and then run it as follows:

-    !!! note "Terminal (alternative)"
         ```
         pip install gunicorn
         gunicorn main:app